-Figure 6: Atlantic County Monthly Lodging Room Supply, January 2006 through December 2017
+Figure 6: Atlantic County Monthly Lodging Room Supply, January 2009 through March 2018, Room Supply Partially Derived from Data Purchased from STR, Inc.

 The supply of rooms displayed in Figure 6 is used to calculate the Atlantic County Lodging Fee on a per 100 room basis in Figure 7.
 Figure 7 is labeled with the annual high (labeled above the data series) and the annual low (below the data series) for each of the past ten years.
 Similar to the Atlantic City Parking Fee described earlier in this report, highs occur in July or August.
-Unlike the parking fee however, the best recorded month occurred only recently in July 2016 at \$111.
-Lows occur in December or January, with the notable exception of the Hurricane Sandy impacted month of October 2012 (\$42).
-Otherwise, the highest annual low recorded was in December 2009 (\$28).
+Unlike the parking fee however, the best recorded month occurred only recently in July 2017 at \$111.
+Lows occur generally in December or January.
+The lowest month recorded was in December 2010 (\$28).
 The low for the past twelve months was recorded in December 2017 (\$39), and that figure was up from each of the past two years.

 Figure 8 shows the year over year change in the Atlantic County Lodging Fee per 100 rooms for the prior 12 months.
-Importantly, following the closure of the Taj Mahal in 2016, significant gains were realized for the first seven months of the 2017.
-The declines in October 2017 (-9%) are somewhat nullified by the gains in November 17 (6%), however November is notably slower than October, but may also be related to an extra weekend day in October 2016 and that the Taj Mahal didn't close until mid-October.
+Importantly, following the closure of the Taj Mahal in 2016, significant gains were realized for the first seven months of 2017.
+The declines in October 2017 (-8%) are somewhat nullified by the gains in November 17 (5%), however November is notably slower than October, but may also be related to an extra weekend day in October 2016 and that the Taj Mahal didn't close until mid-October.
+A slower January (-9%) was followed by healthy gains in February (14%) and March (8%).
+Seven of the past twelve months have seen positive growth.

-Figure 7: Atlantic County Lodging Fee per 100 Rooms, January 2006 to December 2017
+Figure 7: Atlantic County Lodging Fee per 100 Rooms, January 2009 to March 2018